 how to place interlibrary loans to request books and articles from other institutions

 how to contact a librarian when you need help with your research

 If you need help with your library barcode, please contact the library directly.

 Quest is the Waterloo's Student Information System.
 Current undergraduate students use it to enrol in courses, change personal contact information, view class schedules, tuition fees, tuition account summaries, tuition tax receipts, financial aid, and student record information.
 Visit their help page for assistance.

 WatCards (Student ID Cards)

 All Waterloo students need a WatCard, which is Waterloo's official student ID card.
-A WatCard will be mailed to all new students taking only online courses.
-Online-only students can visit the WatCard office for a photo WatCard, government issued photo ID wil be required.
-If you are taking on-campus courses you will need to have your photo taken in the WatCard office.
+A non-photo WatCard will be mailed to all new students taking only online courses.
+Students taking only online courses can visit the WatCard office to get a photo WatCard (government issued photo ID wil be required).

 Writing and communication

 The Writing and Communication Centre supports graduate and undergraduate student writing and communication through a variety of services and programs.
 Additionally, the Writing Centre administers the English Language Proficiency Exam (ELPE), which is a route for students in some faculties to meet the English Language Proficiency Requirement (ELPR).